acornies/gamify-aws-hcp-participant/README.md

 ## The Challenge

-Using Docker and Terraform, build and deploy an AWS Lambda function that receives messages from a specified SQS queue.
+Build and deploy an AWS Lambda function that receives messages from a specified SQS queue.
 The function is built to use the Vault Lambda Extension to secure the Postgres database connection using a dynamic database credential.
 Once your function starts receiving and processing messages from the queue, your team will start to receive points for very message processed.
 The team with the highest amount of points wins the challenge.
 Additional points will be awarded for:

 - Did you use Terraform deploy it?
 - Did you use your Terraform Cloud workspace?
 - Terraform coding style - Show your work!
-- TBD

 ## Suggested Steps

-1. 📝 Launch a Github Codespace from this repository
+1. 📝 Launch a Github Codespace from this repository, run `./setup/tool-setup.sh`
+   1. Hook up your Terraform code/workspace to Terraform Cloud (team token provided)
-2. ☁️ Add your AWS credentials to your Terraform Cloud workspace variables
+2. ☁️ Add AWS credentials to your Terraform Cloud workspace variables
 3. 🐳 Build and tag the Docker container using the supplied Dockerfile
 4. 📙 Create an ECR repository for the image in AWS
    1. Push the Docker container to the ECR repository